|1 cup||full cream milk|

 Place a small saucepan over medium heat, and add milk, butter, cinnamon and nutmeg.
 Heat until scalding point and remove from the heat.

-In another bowl, mix together flour, corn flour, custard powder, sugar and vanilla.
+In another bowl, mix together flour, corn flour, custard powder, salt, sugar and vanilla.
 Whisk in the egg.
 Gently pour over the prepared milk, whisking continually.
 Pour the mixture back into the saucepan, making sure there are no lumps.

 Return the pan back to the stove and keep stirring constantly until the mixture starts to bubble.